glenbraun/JsonPi/README.md

 ## Running the REPL
 JsonPi runs on .Net Core so it should run on other platforms than Windows.
 I haven't tested this yet.
 You can build your own binaries using VS 2017 or install the F# compiler and .Net Core and try these steps below.
 I've confirmed they work on Windows but not yet on other platforms.
-I also plan to check-in some binaries.
+REPL Binaries are checked in under REPLBinaries.

 ###Steps for building manually (pseudo code below)
 1. Clone or copy this repo